-When our staff members have any concerns about a child (as opposed to a child being in immediate danger) they will need to decide what action to take.
-Where possible, there must be a conversation with the designated safeguarding lead to agree a course of action.
+When our staff members have any concerns about a child (as opposed to a child being in immediate danger) they will decide what action to take.
+Where possible, will be a conversation with the designated safeguarding lead to agree a course of action.